United States

 This is the FULL SERVICE PACKAGE!

-This package allows you to read and answer the questions, then provides the forms as required by the government delivered directly to your email.
-Also provides the required cover letter and a list of all the documents you will need to include for your application.
-Also Includes an Independent Attorney Review.
+This package allows you to read and answer the questions, then provides the full packet as required by the government available for Print and Mail.
+Also provides the required cover letter.
+Also Includes an Attorney Review.
 PLUS: You have a dedicated guide that is directly working on your case.
-All documents will be received by your dedicated guide.
-Your application will be assembled completely by your guide.
-You will receive your completed packet as a PDF via email.
-(Government fees are not included in the prices)
+All documents will be received directly in the system for Review and Stacking.
+Your application will be assembled completely by the system, reviewed by your guide and an Attorney.
+(Government fees are not included in price)

 Temporary Protected Status (TPS) is a temporary immigration status provided to nationals of certain countries experiencing problems that make it difficult or unsafe for their nationals to be deported there.
 TPS has been a lifeline to hundreds of thousands of individuals already in the United States when problems in a home country make their departure or deportation untenable.
 This fact sheet provides an overview of how TPS designations are determined, what benefits TPS confers, and how TPS beneficiaries apply for and regularly renew their status.